composer/composer/doc/articles/aliases.md

 That will fetch the `dev-bugfix` version of `monolog/monolog` from your GitHub and alias it to `1.0.x-dev`.

-> **Note:** If a package with inline aliases is required, the alias (right of
+> **Note:** Inline aliasing is a root-only feature.
+If a package with inline
+> aliases is required, the alias (right of the `as`) is used as the version
-> the `as`) is used as the version constraint.
-The part left of the `as` is
+> constraint.
+The part left of the `as` is discarded.
+As a consequence, if
-> discarded.
-As a consequence, if A requires B and B requires `monolog/monolog`
+> A requires B and B requires `monolog/monolog` version `dev-bugfix as 1.0.x-dev`,
-> version `dev-bugfix as 1.0.x-dev`, installing A will make B require
+> installing A will make B require `1.0.x-dev`, which may exist as a branch
-> `1.0.x-dev`, which may exist as a branch alias or an actual `1.0` branch.
-If
+> alias or an actual `1.0` branch.
+If it does not, it must be
-> it does not, it must be re-inline-aliased in A's `composer.json`.
+> inline-aliased again in A's `composer.json`.

 > **Note:** Inline aliasing should be avoided, especially for published
-> packages.
+> packages/libraries.
 If you found a bug, try and get your fix merged upstream.
-This
-> helps to avoid issues for users of your package.
+> This helps to avoid issues for users of your package.